natenka/pyneng-book-en/docs/source/book/03_start/syntax.rst

 Python syntax
 ~~~~~~~~~~~~~~~~

-The first thing that meets the eye when it comes to Python syntax is that indentation matters:
+The first thing that tends to catch your eye when it comes to Python syntax is that indentation matters:

--  It determines which code enters the block;
+-  It determines which code is inside the block
--  When a block of code starts and ends.
+-  When a block of code starts and ends

 Example of Python code: